Lucy Staniforth

-Lucy Elizabeth Staniforth-Wilson (née Staniforth; born 2 October 1992) is an English professional footballer who plays as a midfielder for Women's Super League club Aston Villa and the England women's national team.
+Lucy Elizabeth Staniforth-Wilson (née Staniforth; born 2 October 1992) is an English former professional footballer who played as a midfielder.

+Staniforth played for Women's Super League club Aston Villa and the England women's national team.

 Early and personal life

 Lucy Elizabeth Staniforth was born on 2 October 1992 in York to Sandra and Gordon Staniforth.
 She had a footballing family: her father was an attacker who played for York City and Hull City, his hometown club, as well as a host of other clubs, and her brother, Thomas, older by twelve years, was a defender for Sheffield Wednesday's reserve and youth sides.
 Despite this, she credits a primary school PE teacher who was particularly encouraging of the girls to try football for getting her into the sport; she played for her school team and the Copmanthorpe boys' team in York.
 Thomas died suddenly at the age of 20 in 2001, prompting the family to move to Alnwick in Northumberland shortly afterwards.

 Staniforth joined the local school on the same day as future teammate Lucy Bronze, with their houses backing onto each others'.
 They quickly became friends and played for club and school together; Bronze's mother was a teacher at the local high school, with Staniforth and Bronze allowed to play for the Sixth Form team even when in middle school.
 The pair attended the Duchess's Community High School together, continuing to play in the team there, with Staniforth later remarking that it was funny how they were so small playing with older students and that "the other schools must have thought [they] were in sixth form for about six years".

 During her career, Staniforth has worn the number 37, Thomas' squad number with Sheffield Wednesday.
 She played a match with Lincoln Ladies on the tenth anniversary of his death, scoring the first goal in their 3–0 victory, and revealed a t-shirt paying tribute to Tom as her celebration.

 She is openly lesbian and married her wife, Laura, in December 2022.
 Bronze and other youth team friends Jordan Nobbs and Demi Stokes were among Staniforth's bridesmaids, though a UEFA Women's Champions League match was scheduled on the same day.
 In March 2023, she had recently completed a master's degree in football directorship, saying she intended to work for and make successful the Newcastle women's team in the future.

+In September 2025 she graduated in the inaugural cohort of students from the PFA Business School, with an award from the University of Portsmouth.